Spookie3/Technews/README.md

-This is a assignment for a course in HTML & CSS.
+This is an assignment for a course in HTML & CSS.